-A trust is a fiduciary relationship between an individual or company (trustee) and a trustor, whereby the trustor bestows a right on the trustee to hold the title of particular assets for the benefit of a third party (beneficiary).
+A trust is a fiduciary relationship between an individual or company (trustee) and a trustor.
+In this, the trustor bestows a right on the trustee to hold the title of particular assets for the benefit of a third party (beneficiary).
 There are two categories of trusts: discretionary trusts (or family trusts), and unit trusts.
 Discretionary trusts allow the trustee to operate and manage the distribution of profit and income to beneficiaries at their discretion.
 Conversely, a unit trust separates a particular asset into units and fixes the income and profit earned by unitholders.

 Tax Benefits of Discretionary Trusts

 Income Tax Benefits

 One advantage of a discretionary trust relates to tax benefits.
 Here, the income tax that has been accrued by the beneficiary is determined by their individual marginal rate.
 This can be extremely beneficial.
 In particular, it means that the trustee can mitigate the overall tax obligations of the beneficiaries involved in a discretionary trust.
 This because the trust income can be allocated to beneficiaries with lower marginal tax rates.
 This is also known as ‘income splitting’.

 For example, Sally earns $500,000 per annum and as a result, she falls within the highest tax bracket.
 Sally also has a husband who earns $120,000 p.a and has 3 kids who all earn around $18,000.
 Now let’s say that Sally and her husband want to invest $150,000 into a discretionary trust.
 The trust begins to earn significant returns.
 Assuming Sally has declared herself as the trustee, she must decide how to distribute the trust money.